jnozzi/cocoadev.com/markdown/OrAddition.md

 I'd go with the second, not because it's faster, but because it'd be far easier to optimize further if you found out your initial implementation wasn't fast enough.
 Loop unrolling usually only provides a tiny performance enhancement on modern processors, and the compiler is usually far smarter about when it'll help than the programmer.
 From my perspective, the low-hanging fruit in optimizing your algorithm seems to be:

-*Eliminating all the temporary General/NSString objects you're creating and the appending operations to your General/NSMutableString, and using a temporary buffer instead.
+*Eliminating all the temporary NSString objects you're creating and the appending operations to your NSMutableString, and using a temporary buffer instead.
 *Not testing if it's the first character on every match.
 I'd use 2 loops, one loop that iterates until it finds the first match and then just appends the character, and then a second loop for all the other matches that inserts the " + " and then the character.
 At the very least, you'd want to replace that method call with an isFirstChar local variable.

-So, without further ado, my entry for a fast General/OrAddition decoder:
+So, without further ado, my entry for a fast OrAddition decoder:

 #define kFirstLetter 'A'
 #define kLastLetter 'Z'

-- (General/NSString*)convertNumber:(int)number
+- (NSString*)convertNumber:(int)number
 {
 	char* charBuf = alloca(sizeof(char) * (kLastLetter - kFirstLetter) * 4);
 	int bufIndex;